 When considering how to improve your company’s marketing, be sure to break it down by awareness and conversions.
 This lays the foundation of a strategy where you can always tell if a strategy is working, because each has its place.

-If you’d like to talk with an agency focused on building a long-term growth strategy that delivers results, give us a call at (415) 640-8009 or send us a message by clicking the Let’s Talk button.
+If you’d like to talk with an agency focused on building a long-term growth strategy that delivers results, give us a call at (415) 640-8009 or (404) 600-3884 or send us a message by clicking the Let’s Talk button.
 We’d be happy to review your strategy and see how we can accelerate your growth.

 By Marc Apple

 Marc Apple is recognized as a leader in the marketing industry and has 20+ years of experience helping businesses of all sizes improve their digital marketing.
 He specializes in website design, SEO, social media, and paid search programs.
 He is a frequent contributor to other marketing websites and speaks regularly about marketing to small business owners and startups.
 To learn about Marc and to contact him, visit his author bio page.

 7 Steps to Having a Digital Marketing Plan Workbook